DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2023-07-12-when-francis-felt-frustrated.md

 ## Sharing our work

 We shared this story with other user centered design professions and with policy colleagues.
-The team that run the SKE policy are bringing all the research done on SKE courses (including ours) to look at improvements to the policy at various stages in a user's journey.
+The team that run the SKE policy are bringing all the research done on SKE courses (including ours) to look at improvements to the policy at various stages in a user’s journey.